-- 2.3.
+- the scope of the review, except where they had relevance to grid constraints specifically. - 2.3.
 The inquiry was structured into five sessions which took place in from October 2023 to January 2024, and was timed to coincide with the expected announcement of major national reforms from Government and Ofgem. - 2.4.
-The task and finish group was Chaired by Cllr Shane Bartlett, and also comprised Cllr Andy Canning, the late Cllr Tony Ferrari, Cllr Brian Heatley, Cllr Carole Jones, Cllr Robin Legg, Cllr David Tooke, and Cllr Kate Wheller.
+The task and finish group was Chaired by Cllr Shane Bartlett, and also comprised Cllr Andy Canning, the late Cllr Tony Ferrari, Cllr Brian Heatley, Cllr Carole Jones, Cllr Robin Legg, Cllr Robin Tooke, and Cllr Kate Wheller.
 The group was supported by the Sustainability Team, the Corporate Director for Strategy, Performance and Sustainability, and the Corporate Director Economic Growth and Infrastructure. - 2.5.
 The five sessions comprised: - 1.
 Session 1: A background introductory briefing on key terms, roles, and processes. - 2.
 Session 2: Evidence from council officers on the impact of constraints on council programmes. - 3.
 Session 3: Evidence from local stakeholders on the impact of constraints in Dorset beyond the council. - 4.
 Session 4: Evidence from grid stakeholders. - 5.
 Session 5: Review of findings and recommendations